vinodkd/guts/book/01_size.md

 		print 5
 		// SLOC : 5, Size: 5* sq units

-Such "unfolding" of loops is not uncommon; and viewed this way we could conclude that a loop's primary size is its height, which is equal to the number of statements within the loop times the number of times those statements are looped around.
-Not all loops can b e unfolded thus, however, and a simple example that uses a `do-while` loop or an infinite loop will attest.
+Such "unfolding" of loops is not uncommon; and viewed this way we could conclude that a loop's primary size is its height, which is equal to the number of operations within the loop times the number of times those operations are looped around.
+Not all loops can be unfolded thus, however, as a simple example that uses a `do-while` loop or an infinite loop will attest.
 However, there's an alternate way to express a loop, presented below.
-This will work for any kind of loop including ones whose number of iterations cannot be determined up front.
+This will work for any kind of loop including ones whose number of iterations cannot be determined up-front.

 		// program 3B
 		      i=1